25. The Messanger of the Gods

 I guess that makes sense, but...

-“When we were fighting those Wizard Hunters the bond didn’t work, and we were both in danger,” I asked.
+“When we were fighting those wizard hunters, the bond didn’t work.
+And we were both in danger,” I wondered.

 “That’s because it only works when either one of you is far away from the other.”

 Despite my better sense, I couldn’t help but to avert my gaze to the king, and found him looking back.
 Something strange went between us, but I couldn’t quiet place what it was for we both ripped our eyes away.

 The king suddenly got up from his couch, standing ever so elegantly and looking down at a sitting Aramis.
 “I think that’s all I want to learn for now.
 Thank you for having us, Aramis.
 And thank you for answering our questions.”

 His expression wasn’t as stoic and hard as usual, but rather natural as he shook the other man’s hand, which looked miniature compared to his.

 “Are you sure there’s nothing else I could do for you?”
 Aramis said.